 Prep The Grill

 1. Remove the grilling racks from the area where the chicken will be cooking.
-This may not be absolutely necessary depending on your grill, but on my grill, the chicken sometimes hits the grates, depending on how big it is.
+This may not be absolutely necessary depending on your grill.
+But on mine, the chicken sometimes hits the grates which stops it from rotating, and then you end up with really crispy chicken on one side :)

 2. Figure out where the chicken should go on the rotisserie spit.
 You want to be able to cook it over a burner that is turned off with another burner turned off.
-This is the secret to making rotisserie chicken without burning the outside.
+This is the secret to making perfect rotisserie chicken.

 3. Position the first fork at the location where the end of the chicken will go.